AugustoCiuffoletti/leafletExercise2025/README.md

 - Using an HTML table for better formatting.
 - Styling the coordinate list for improved readability.

-Once ready, proceed to the next step in the `removeMarkers` branch.
+When you're ready, switch to the next step [here](https://github.com/AugustoCiuffoletti/leafletExercise2025/tree/step-5).